vmware-tanzu/tanzu-dev-portal/content/outcomes/secure-software-supply-chain/_index.md

 Unfortunately, for many organizations the primary development focus is often centered on product features alone.
-Delivery systems are very often an afterthought, usually implemented in an ad-hoc fashion, and, as a result, become a fragile component that stands between development teams and the customers seeking to derive value from their work.
+Delivery systems are very often an afterthought, usually implemented in an ad hoc fashion, and, as a result, become a fragile component that stands between development teams and the customers seeking to derive value from their work.
 When properly implemented, a secure software supply chain has the ability to close this gap across the entirety of